Realistic Survival Kits

 Expand the basic kit with an insect repellent stick and a sunblock stick.
 Imodium brings diarrhea under control quickly.
 Pepto-Bismol tablets bring vomiting and nausea under control, keeping the Imodium down to take effect.
 Both are available in compact chewable tablets that require no water.
 Ibuprofen is used for mild to moderate pain, swelling, cramps and fever.

 Electrolyte tablets replenish the sodium lost through heavy sweating.
 Toothpaste tablets keep the mouth

 feeling clean.
 Carry at least eight Ibuprofen and four of every other.
 Store them in freezer bags printed with

 tablet type and expiry date.
-A pocket pack of paper handkerchiefs and some baby wipes are required for basic hygiene.
+EZ towels are useful for basic hygiene.

 7: Survival Food

 Protracted survival scenarios typically involve vehicles, greatly extending the possible search area.
 It's prudent to carry 12 days worth of survival food if operating from a vehicle.
 Technically, the human body will remain alive for 21 days without food.

 However, even after 1 day of starvation, physical and mental degradation induces poor judgment and concentration and motivation, leading to injury or death.
 The recommended minimum food intake for a survival situation is 800 calories per day.